 The pizza guys at Izza, a new San Clemente pizza joint.

-I’m not sure why I’m trying to squeeze so much into this post, but I just want to tell you one more thing.
-This past Wednesday, the love of my life and I celebrated our four-year anniversary by eating our favorite food on the planet … pizza pizza.
+This past Wednesday, Ben and I celebrated our four-year anniversary by eating our favorite food on the planet … pizza pizza.
 Izza, a thin-crust, wood-fired, Neopolitan-style pizza place opened its doors just in time for us to celebrate our happy day.
 The pizza was fabulous, our server was adorable, and the vanilla gelato was heavenly.
 We couldn’t be happier with this addition to the San Clemente restaurant scene.
 Well, if they added a white clam pizza to their menu, I might be slightly happier, but maybe in time that will come.

 Source: Fine Cooking MagazineArticle: “Carrot Cake, Perfected” by Gregory Case